stencila/stencila/README.md

 Right now the Stencila library is in a very preliminary state.
 We don't recommend actually using it quite yet!
-But, if you really, really want to, then...
+But, if you really, really want to, then here are some tips to get started...

 ### C++ library